Crozer Health offers credible nutrition information for patients and the community. Services are available for children and adults of all ages.

 Do I Need a Referral from My Doctor?

-A referral from your doctor or other healthcare provider is necessary for all appointments.
-Orders given by your doctor provide the dietitian with important medical information so she can meet your individual needs.
-A doctor's order is also necessary so you can receive insurance reimbursement.
+A referral order from your doctor or other healthcare provider is necessary for all appointments.
+Orders given by your doctor provide the dietitian with important medical information so she can meet your individual needs, and so you can receive insurance reimbursement.